eric-ai-lab/MSSBench/README.md

 ## Evaluation
 You can do evaluation by running our evaluation code [eval.py](utils/infer_on_data.py).

 The deployment of the model can refer to [models](models).

-We provide a Multi-Agent framework for enhancing situational safety — refer to[eval.py](utils/infer_on_multiagent.py) for details.
+We provide a Multi-Agent framework for enhancing situational safety — refer to [infer_on_multiagent.py](utils/infer_on_multiagent.py) for details.